-BOARD OF DIRECTORS STRATEGIC OPERATIONAL COMPLIANCE FINANCIAL Planning and Sales and Marketing Code of Conduct Market Supply Chain People Resources Resource Allocation Legal · Liquidity and Credit Major Initiatives Regulatory Accounting and Market Dynamics · Information Technology Reporting Communication and Hazards Capital Structure Investor Relations Physical Assets NOMINATING, GOVERNANCE AND CORPORATE AUDIT COMMITTEE COMPENSATION COMMITTEE RESPONSIBILITY COMMITTEE assesses risks relating to our · major financial risk exposures, · evaluates our major compensation-related risk corporate governance practices our internal control over exposures and the steps and the independence of our financial reporting, management has taken to board of directors. · our disclosure controls and monitor or mitigate such reviews and discusses the procedures, exposures, and narrative disclosure regarding significant legal and regulatory reviews succession plans our board of directors' leadership matters and any material structure and role in risk for senior management positions. reports or inquiries received oversight, and from regulators or government oversees our programs relating agencies that could reasonably to corporate responsibility be expected to have a significant and sustainability, including impact on our financial environmental, social, and statements. corporate governance matters. programs for monitoring compliance, · legal and regulatory compliance, · safety of our products and services, customers and employees, · cybersecurity and data privacy, and discuss with management and our independent auditor guidelines and policies with respect to risk assessment and risk management.
-MANAGEMENT
+FINANCIAL Market

+- Liquidity and Credit

+- Accounting and Reporting

+- Capital Structure

+AUDIT COMMITTEE

+- major financial risk exposures,

+- our internal control over financial reporting,

+- our disclosure controls and procedures,

+- significant legal and regulatory matters and any material reports or inquiries received from regulators or government agencies that could reasonably be expected to have a significant impact on our financial statements.

+- programs for monitoring compliance,

+- · legal and regulatory compliance,

+- · safety of our products and services, customers and employees,

+- cybersecurity and data privacy, and

+- discuss with management and our independent auditor guidelines and policies with respect to risk assessment and risk management.